 Maine was the 35th and most recent state to ban the box.

-13. MAINE LEGISLATIVE DOCUMENT 170 (2019) (APPLIES TO STATE EMPLOYMENT) On

-April 5, 2019, Governor Janet Mills (D) signed L.D.
+13. MAINE LEGISLATIVE DOCUMENT 170 (2019) (APPLIES TO STATE EMPLOYMENT) On April 5, 2019, Governor Janet Mills (D) signed L.D.
 170 (H.P.
 133), which adds title 5, section 792 to the state code.
 The three-sentence law bans the box for state employment and goes no further.
 More specifically, it prohibits questions about criminal history on an application form for a position in state government.
 The law does not apply to employment with a political subdivision of the state (such as municipalities or counties), to positions in school administration, or to state government positions for which an applicant may be ineligible because of his or her record and the nature of the position.
+The law takes effect 90 days after the end of the legislative session, which was June 19, 2019; thus the law takes effect on approximately September 17, 2019.

 Commentary: In 2018, an almost identical bill (L.D.
-1566 (2018)) cleared the Maine legislature with strong bipartisan support, which was introduced by Rep. Rachel Talbot Ross (D).
-However, then-Governor Paul LePage vetoed the bill.
-In 2019, Rep. Talbot Ross introduced a stronger fair chance hiring bill-applicable to employment in the private-sector and with localities-and Rep. Bettyann Sheats (D) reintroduced the previously successful, but weaker, bill text from 2018.
+1566 (2018)) cleared the Maine legislature with strong bipartisan support after it was introduced by Rep. Rachel Talbot Ross (D) in 2017.
+However, then-Governor Paul LePage (R) vetoed the bill.
+In 2019, Rep. Bettyann Sheats (D) reintroduced the bill text from 2018, while Rep. Talbot Ross pursued a stronger fair chance hiring bill, applicable to private-sector employment.